 Absolutely.
-Air pollution concentration can be up to 100 times greater indoors than outdoors.
-The American Lung Association says that many people spend 90% of their time indoors, making it important for homeowners to know about indoor air quality (IAQ) in Tempe.
+Air pollution levels can be up to 100 times greater indoors than outdoors.
+The American Lung Association says that the majority of people spend 90% of their time indoors, making it important for homeowners to know about indoor air quality (IAQ) in Tempe.

 Many standard household products contribute to bad indoor air quality, including: